mojtabaSefidi/Sofia-LearnerPlus/README.md

 For replication steps and running simulations, read the [README File](ReplicationPackage/README.md) in the _ReplicationPackage_ directory.

 ---
-If you have any issues, don't hesitate to contact us.
+If you have any issues, do not hesitate to contact us.